jinyoungsul/jinyoungsul.github.io/_posts/2021-07-10-HackerRank-SQL-Aggregation12.md

+---
+title : HackerRank-Aggregation-Weather Observation Station 15

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-07-10'

+---

-﻿# Weather Observation Station 15
+# Weather Observation Station 15

 Query the  _Western Longitude_  (_LONG_W_) for the largest  _Northern Latitude_  (_LAT_N_) in  **STATION**  that is less than 137.2345 .
 Round your answer to 4 decimal places.